dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 ## Create a new project

-* Create a *ConsoleApp.SQLite* folder for the project and use the `dotnet` command to populate it with a .NET Core app.
+* Create a new console project:

 ``` Console
 dotnet new console -o ConsoleApp.SQLite